JohnDCode/JohnDCode.github.io/_posts/2025-08-07-Tradecaster.md

 ### Temporary Message

 Hello!
-Tradecaster.app and the writeup here are currently not available.
+This project is currently being updated.
+As such, Tradecaster.app and the writeup here are currently not available.
 Please check back soon for an update on the project.